Aidar5/nattoeng/docs/source/book/15_module_re/match_object.rst

     In [32]: match.groups()
     Out[32]: ('100', None)

-Accordingly, for the second group, the value is None.
+Accordingly, for the second group the value is None.

 If group() method is given a default value, it will be returned instead of None: